shaibazansari/Movie-List/README.md

 ## Requirements Not Covered
 - Display cast and director information on the movie card.
 - Implement a search bar which searches for the movie based on the search string.
-- Enhance error handling to provide a smoother user experience and handle API request failures or unexpected responses gracefully.
+- Enhance error handling for a smoother user experience, ensuring graceful handling unexpected responses.
 - Add additional filters for sorting and filtering movies.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.